Actor who played 'Dukes of Hazzard' sheriff dies at age 88

 His wife of 29 years, Dorothy Best, said that Best died Monday night in hospice care in Hickory from complications of pneumonia.

 Best starred on the television series that ran from 1979 to 1985.
-He was the lawman futilely chasing the Duke brothers, often in the company of his droopy-faced basset hound Flash.
+He was the lawman futilely chasing the Duke boys, often in the company of his droopy-faced basset hound Flash.
 Best employed a battery of catch phrases in the role, as well as memorable laugh that was comically villainous.

 "I acted the part as good as I could," Best told The Charlotte Observer in a 2009 interview.
 "Rosco, let's face it, was a charmer.
 It was a fun thing."